1. Home

 D4: Root cause analysis (RCA)

-The TMA is re-reviewed by pathologists most experienced at interpretation of BRAF V600E IHC in the group and submitted responses confirmed to reflect staining on the slide (no clerical errors and interpreted correctly) - Analytic
+The TMA is re-reviewed by those pathologists in the group most experienced at interpretation of BRAF V600E IHC; the submitted responses are confirmed to reflect staining on the slide (no clerical errors and interpreted correctly).

-The PSR from past BRAF V600E surveys is reviewed for comparison of assay parameters with other laboratories – it is noted that the majority of labs using the same clone/platform use a longer primary antibody incubation duration and more aggressive antigen retrieval.
-Past lot-to-lot comparisons are retrieved and reviewed – no decrement in staining observed over time.
-The original BRAF V600E validation documentation is retrieved and reviewed showing strongly positive staining in all positive cases.
-On-slide positive control tissue selected from the positive validation cases is strongly positive. - Pre-analytic
+The PSR from past BRAF V600E surveys is reviewed for comparison of assay parameters with other laboratories—it’s noted that most laboratories using the same clone/platform use a longer primary antibody incubation duration and more aggressive antigen retrieval.
+Past lot-to-lot comparisons are retrieved and reviewed; there’s been no decrement in staining over time.
+The original BRAF V600E validation documentation is retrieved and reviewed, showing strongly positive staining in all positive cases.
+On-slide positive control tissue selected from the positive validation cases is strongly positive.

 The root cause of the problem is likely suboptimal assay conditions.
 Absence of low positive cases from the validation cohort and on-slide control tissue likely contributed to a suboptimal initial validation.